 The Advanced Instrumentation and Technology Centre (AITC), at the Mount Stromlo Observatory, is pleased to partner with the Northrop Grumman Externship Program to offer summer internship positions for undergraduate students studying engineering, science, computer science or mathematics in Australia or New Zealand.
 Interns will complete a defined research project and participate in activities that develop technical skills and help prepare them for professional employment.
 They will be supervised and mentored by AITC scientists and engineers and will be required to work as a team in completing set tasks.

-Please note that this year's AITC internship program will be run as part of the Australian National University's Summer Research Scholarship/Internship program, commencing Monday, 26 November 2018 and finishing Friday, 25 January 2019.
-Engineering, science, computer science or mathematics students wishing to apply for an internship with the AITC need to apply directly through the Summer Research Scholarship/Internship website.
+Please note that this year's AITC Summer Student Program will be run as part of the Australian National University's Summer Research Scholarship/Student program, commencing Monday, 25th November 2019 and finishing Friday, 24th January 2020 (TBC).
+Engineering, science, computer science or mathematics students wishing to apply for an place in the program with the AITC need to apply directly through the ANU Programs and Courses website.

 - Tour of the AITC and EOS Space Systems

 - Access to technical experts from Northrop Grumman in Australia and the US

 - Tour of the Canberra Deep Space Communication Complex